 There are four levels of Juno awards:

-Armagh Observatory and Planetarium was awarded Juno Practitioner status in July 2019 and is working towards achieving recognition as a Juno Champion by 2022.
+Armagh Observatory and Planetarium was awarded Juno Practitioner status in July 2019, which was re-awarded for a further 3 years in 2023.
+AOP will be working towards the new Juno Inclusion award when it is launched in 2024.
 In awarding Practitioner status the Project Juno Assessment Panel recognised genuine commitment from AOP senior management with allocation of resources for Juno activities.
-AOP has a active Project Juno Working Group with representation from both male and female and across all sections of the organisation, including PhD students.
+AOP has an active Project Juno Working Group with representation from both male and female and across all sections of the organisation, including PhD students.

 If you are interested in reading more about AOP’s Project Juno journey you can see our Practitioner Application at this link.